coderbeez/interior-architect/TESTING.md

 6. **DNS** The DNS service provider for the client's custom domain did not support redirecting the naked domain to Heroku.
 This was solved by switching to a third party Heroku add on, pointhq, to manage the client's custom domain DNS service.

 7. **Auto Deployment** During deployment it became apparent the Django project needed to be at the root of the Git repository in order to support auto deployment from GitHub to Heroku.
-The workaround was to deploy locally from Git to Heroku using a subtree.
+The workaround was to deploy locally from Git to Heroku using a subtree ```git subtree push --prefix iaproject heroku master```.